1alessandro1/eik/modding/README.md

 - NewPipe - a FOSS YouTube client
 - OAndBackupX - a FOSS backup utility
 - OpenKeyChain - an OpenPGP implementation for Android
-- OpenVPN - does this require an explanation?
-Alright, it's a VPN client
-- TorBrowser - hehe
 - Termux - a terminal emulator, probably the best I've ever used